 A structured search for the right sources is an important part of a systematic review.
 The search strategy must be comprehensible and reproduceable; therefore clear reporting is essential.
 Regardless of the type of systematic review, the search strategy is always crucial.

 Not sure where to start?
 The online training course Compass+: Systematically searching for literature shows you step by step what is involved in setting up and executing a systematic database search.

 In a meta-analysis, the systematic review is followed by a statistical analysis of the results from the studies used.
 Meta-analyses are particularly popular in the evidence-based sciences.

 Utrecht University Library experts can give workshops at your department and provide customised advice on systematic reviews.

 ASReview: Active Learning for Systematic Reviews

 A team of researchers from Utrecht University, in collaboration with the University Library and Information and Technology Services, is developing the ASReview tool.
-The aim of this tool is to automate the screening of literature during a Systematic Review using Active Learning.
+The aim of this tool is to speed up the screening of literature during a Systematic Review using Active Learning.

 Get in touch